BGen. Kelliher Meets Key Leaders at the Governor’s Office of Homeland Security Emergency Protocol

-U.S. Marine Corps BGen.
-Kelliher, officer in charge of the forward coordination element, meets with Colonel Martin Snider and Colonel Matthew Peterson at the Governor’s Office of Homeland Security Emergency Protocol in Baton Rouge, LA.
+U.S. Army Col. Matthew Peterson, Emergency Preparedness Officer, shows BGen.
+Kelliher and BGen.
+Predergast, the Emergency Operations Center within the GOHSEP Emergency Preparedness Building, Baton Rouge, LA.
 (Released/U.S. Marine Corps photo by 1st Lt.
 Aaron Ladd)

 |Date Taken: